William Love is looking for his lost son, Jackson. He left with General Sherman's army in March 1865, during the Civil

 Malinda Davis searching for her father, who "formerly belonged to" Mrs. Jane White of Onslow County, NC

 Hall was sold away from Guilford County, North Carolina, in 1839.
 He was formerly enslaved by Elijah Witty and is looking for his mother Tempy Witty and siblings.

-Williams sold to a Mississippi planter when a boy.
+Williams was sold to a Mississippi planter when a boy.
 Reunited with his mother, in Asheville, North Carolina, on Christmas Day 1892.

 Marlow searching for Rev. Green, a preacher and doctor who was married near Excelsior, North Carolina

 She was formerly the slave of the Rev. Bannister Jarvis, of Powell's Point, Currituck County, North Carolina